 The Yucatan Peninsula is a porous limestone shelf with no visible rivers; all the fresh water rivers are underground.
 Being porous, caverns and caves formed where the fresh water collects – hence the cenotes or water sink holes.
 The water that gathers in these subterranean cenotes is a crystal clear turquoise color with a very pleasant temperature of 78°'b0.

+The stalactites and stalagmites that form inside the cenotes are true natural works of art.
+In many, holes in the ceiling allow the sunlight to filter into the cenotes, giving the scene a magical feeling.
 Located in the heart of Valladolid, this is a semi-open cenote that has a diameter of 150 feet and is 260 feet deep.
 This is a popular cenote for swimming in the refreshing turquoise waters.
 You will see a rare species of eyeless black fish known as "lub."
 A third of the cenote is covered with stalagtites and stalagmites and there is a walkway around the entire cenote.

 In Sotuta Peon there are eight cenotes.
 At the time we visited they have been open for only nine months so they had the time to exploit only one.
 The air was filled with lime green and yellow butterflies.
 As Carmelia trotted she stirred up thousands into their erratic flights.
 It seemed a blizzard of lime green snow at times.